 Hi, I’m Ray Kaffer.

 I grew up outside of Reno, Nevada and moved to Seattle in 2008.
 I have called the Pacific Northwest home for the past 17 years.
-With a short hiatus in Salt Lake City, Utah where I completed my Masters Program to become a Mental Health Therapist.
+With a short hiatus in Salt Lake City, Utah where I completed my Masters Program to become a Mental Health Therapist at the University of Utah’s Clinical Mental Health Counseling program.

 I believe the true change and meaning making* comes from a close, trusting relationship with your therapist.